planetabhi/figma-variables/README.md

 # Structuring Variables in Figma
+Building a scalable UI library in Figma starts with organizing variables thoughtfully.
+Without structure, managing colors, text, spacing, and themes becomes chaotic as projects grow.

+This guide walks through a clear, code-first approach to group variables by purpose - from foundational values to reusable tokens and dynamic content.
+You'll learn how to reduce redundancy, streamline updates, and ensure consistency across components and platforms.
+Let's simplify the complexity.

 ### About Variables
 Variables in Figma store reusable values that can be applied to all kinds of design properties and prototyping actions.
 They help save time and effort when building designs, managing design systems, and creating complex prototyping flows.